CodecNeRF: Toward Fast Encoding and Decoding, Compact, and High-quality Novel-view Synthesis: Abstract

 \section{Abstract}

 Neural Radiance Fields (NeRF) have achieved huge success in effectively capturing and representing 3D objects and scenes.
-However, several factors have impeded its further proliferation as next-generation 3D media.
-To establish a ubiquitous presence in everyday media formats, such as images and videos, it is imperative to devise a solution that effectively fulfills three key objectives: fast encoding and decoding time, compact model sizes, and high-quality renderings.
-Despite significant advancements, a comprehensive algorithm that adequately addresses all objectives has yet to be fully realized.
-In this work, we present CodecNeRF, a neural codec for NeRF representations, consisting of a novel encoder and decoder architecture that can generate a NeRF representation in a single forward pass.
-Furthermore, inspired by the recent parameter-efficient finetuning approaches, we develop a novel finetuning method to efficiently adapt the generated NeRF representations to a new test instance, leading to high-quality image renderings and compact code sizes.
-The proposed CodecNeRF, a newly suggested encoding-decoding-finetuning pipeline for NeRF, achieved unprecedented compression performance of more than 150$\times$ and 20$\times$ reduction in encoding time while maintaining (or improving) the image quality on widely used 3D object datasets, such as ShapeNet and Objaverse.
+However, to establish a ubiquitous presence in everyday media formats, such as images and videos, we need to fulfill three key objectives: 1. fast encoding and decoding time, 2. compact model sizes, and 3. high-quality renderings.
+Despite recent advancements, a comprehensive algorithm that adequately addresses all objectives has yet to be fully realized.
+In this work, we present CodecNeRF, a neural codec for NeRF representations, consisting of an encoder and decoder architecture that can generate a NeRF representation in a single forward pass.
+Furthermore, inspired by the recent parameter-efficient finetuning approaches, we propose a finetuning method to efficiently adapt the generated NeRF representations to a new test instance, leading to high-quality image renderings and compact code sizes.
+The proposed CodecNeRF, a newly suggested encoding-decoding-finetuning pipeline for NeRF, achieved unprecedented compression performance of more than 100$\times$ and remarkable reduction in encoding time while maintaining (or improving) the image quality on widely used 3D object datasets.